Trending in Nigeria

 This policy is part of a broader shift under President Trump’s administration, which has included stricter immigration measures, deportation efforts, and aggressive trade policies.

-New policies and tariffs are not looking good in a country like Nigeria and are translating into higher costs for American electronics, agricultural machinery, software licenses, and even educational materials.
+New policies and tariffs are not looking good in a country like Nigeria.
+They are translating into indirect higher costs for American electronics, agricultural machinery, software licenses, and even educational materials.

-There is clearly a major shift in the interest in made in U.S products — not to mention a shift in immigration, ongoing in Nigeria.
+There is going to be a major shift in the interest in made in U.S products — not to mention a shift in immigration, ongoing in Nigeria.

-The options that may be available to Nigerians if the U.S. passes the propsed remitance bill are broad, including;
+That aside, the options that may be available to Nigerians if the U.S. passes the proposed remittance bill are broad, including;

 Coupled with the naira’s instability and persistent foreign exchange challenges, many Nigerians are starting to seek alternatives, both local and international.